yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 Thanks to [toastUnlimited](https://github.com/lat9nq), gone is OpenGL as the default graphics API.
 Out with the old, in with the new. {{< gh-hovercard "8393" "Long live King Vulkan." >}}

-Going forward, our developers will focus their priority to Vulkan, but will continue to support OpenGL.
+Going forward, Vulkan will be the top priority for our developers, but they will still continue to support OpenGL.
 OpenGL users are recommended to use the GLSL shader backend, as GLASM and SPIR-V will receive limited support from now on.

 ## Graphical changes, driver issues, and the nostalgia bliss that is the good old 64